-The Review Committee-International will review minimum case reports for those fellows that have graduated from the program to determine how many met required minimums and which procedures were deficient.
+The Review Committee-International will review graduates' Minimum Case Reports to determine how many fellows met required minimums and which procedures were deficient.
 The Committee will also review the data to determine if fellows are completing large numbers of certain procedures while not meeting minimums in all procedures.
 These analyses will allow the Committee to determine the breadth and depth of experiences provided by a program and to judge the fellows' service obligations.
-Citations will result if minimums are not consistently met, if the Committee judges that fellows are performing certain procedures as excessive service over education, and if reporting is inconsistent or lacking.
+Citations will result if minimums are not consistently met, if the Committee judges that fellows are performing certain procedures as excessive service over education, and if fellow reporting is inconsistent or lacking.

-9. What are the minimum case numbers for Allergy and Immunology?
+9. What are the minimum case numbers for pediatric surgical procedures?

-The following table summarizes minimum procedure requirements for graduating fellows in allergy and immunology.
+The following table summarizes minimum number requirements for graduating fellows in pediatric surgery